mdonabella/ENG613/index.md

 ---

 ## About me
-I am a PhD student in English at the University of Miami.
-I study disabled futures & activism in contemporary literature and new media.
+I am a second-year PhD student in English at the University of Miami.
+My primary research intersts include disability studies, digital humanities, and contemporary poetry and new media.
+Prior to beginning my PhD, I worked as an educator in various K-12 settings.
+My current First-Year Writing course at the University of Miami is focused around [disability representation in the media](https://docs.google.com/document/d/1gAPsGgOQXwm27klt54E6ZRhkXUorGHwwNogollGhmbU/edit?usp=sharing).

 ## Contact information
 [mxd4207@miami.edu](mailto:mxd4207@miami.edu)